libuv/libuv/docs/src/threadpool.rst

 .. c:type:: int uv_replace_executor(uv_executor_t* executor)

     Replace the default libuv executor with this user-defined one.
+    Call at most once.

-    Must be called before any work is submitted to the default libuv executor.
+    If you wish to replace the default libuv executor, call this before any work is submitted to the executor (including when as a result of internal operations like FS or DNS).

+    libuv copies the executor supplied by the user.

     Returns 0 on success.

 .. c:type:: uv_work_options_t